-Roll forming is the most cost-effective way to achieve continuous production of complex shapes with multiple bends.
-But even we admit it’s not a perfect system.
-There are two particular quirks of roll forming that engineers must understand and accept before committing to the process: end flare and springback.
+Roll forming is the most cost-effective way to continuously produce complex shapes with multiple bends.
+But it’s not a perfect system.
+Engineers must understand and accept two particular quirks of roll forming before committing to the process: end flare and springback.

-The following roll forming design guide will address each question and describe how these quirks can be prevented or corrected during fabrication:
+The following roll forming design guide will address each question and describe how these defects can be prevented or corrected during fabrication:

 Roll Forming Design Guide for End Flare

-This is a distortion that occurs at the ends of a roll formed section, or at any point where the section is cut.
-This includes large knockouts or notches in the middle of the part.
+End flare is a distortion that occurs at the ends of a roll formed section, or at any point where the section is cut.
+This includes large knockouts or notches and tabs in the middle of the part.

-The strain roll forming puts on a metal workpiece is much more complex than with other bending methods.
-Residual stresses tend to be particularly apparent -- they cause greater distortion at the ends of your components than at any other point.
+The strain that roll forming puts on a metal workpiece is much more complex than with other bending methods.
+Residual stresses tend to be particularly apparent — they cause greater distortion at the ends of your components than at any other point.

 How to Smooth out Your End Flare Issues